dwyl/learn-tape/README.md

 Follow these steps to run `Tape` tests in the browser:

 1. You'll have to bundle up your test files so that the browser can read them. <br />
    We have chosen to use [`browserify`](https://www.npmjs.com/package/browserify) to do this. (_other module bundlers are available_). <br />
    You'll need to install it globally to access the commands that come with it. <br />
    Enter the following command into the command line:
-`npm install browserify --save-dev`
+   `npm install browserify -D`

 2. Next you have to bundle your test files.
 Run the following browserify
    command:
    `node_modules/.bin/browserify test/*.js > lib/bundle.js`

 3. Create a `test.html` file that can hold your bundle:
    `touch lib/test.html`

 4. Add your test script to your newly created `test.html`:
    `echo '<script src="bundle.js"></script>' > lib/test.html`

 5. Copy the full path of your `test.html` file and then paste it into your browser. <br />
    Open up the developer console
    and you should see something that looks like this:

 ![browser](https://cloud.githubusercontent.com/assets/12450298/19898078/79f41d30-a052-11e6-954b-8dad5fa71771.png)